 - Project Programming – Projects in this category are executable programs created by the student using a programming language.
 All parts of the program must be the author’s own design.
 Programs must be functional and have a specified intended purpose. *Programming Challenge is currently only available for 7th - 12th grade students.

 - Robotics (Programming) – Projects in this category are autonomous machines programmed by the student from their own concepts.
 Devices controlled through direct, real time remote control by the student are not appropriate (ie: remote controlled robots).
 Once started, the robotics project should operate as a standalone independent machine without human interaction.

 - Robotics (Engineering) - Projects in this category are autonomous machines engineered and programmed by the student from their own concepts and designs, or published drawings/kits.
 Devices controlled through direct, real time remote control by the student are not appropriate (ie: remote controlled cars).
 Once started, the robotics project should operate as a standalone independent machine without human interaction.

 - Video Production – Video Production includes any original video project that has been edited on a computer with digital video editing software and exported into a digital video format.
 The project must be displayed for viewing on a computer.
 Judges will ask questions to determine the level of understanding of the software and production process.
 Stop-motion and animation projects fall under the Animation category.

 Event Section: Various events students may pre-register for and participate in during the technology fair.

-- Robotics – FIRST FRC Demonstration - Our district
+- Robotics – FIRST FRC Demonstration - High school level

 - Programming Challenge – New Event - This category is an on-site event in which one or two students are given a series of problems that they must solve during the two-hour competition time.
 Each team will be awarded points for each problem solved correctly.
 Programs will also be judged on structure, design, and organization.